What is Allergic Rhinitis?

 - Skin prick test should be performed to identify the specific allergen(s) involved, so that the correct avoidance measures can be recommended.

-The skin prick test is a sensitive, simple and cheap diagnostic
+The skin prick test is a sensitive, simple and cheap diagnostic technique.

 How is allergic rhinitis treated?

 Broadly speaking there are three main options in the treatment of allergic rhinitis:

 Total eradication of the allergen is usually not possible, but measures to reduce the allergen in the local environment should be encouraged.
 The measures to be used will differ depending on the nature of the allergen.

 Pollen particles are part of the reproductive mechanism of plants and are an environmental contaminant, which are difficult or impossible to eliminate.
 Measures, which can help to reduce the exposure, include:

 - Keep windows in cars and buildings shut